kupietools/web-CLI-browser/README.md

 # web-CLI-browser
 Currently a browser-based frontend for browsing my personal website via CLI, written as a single-page HTML and javascript.
 Eventually may become a slightly-to-moderately-fledged browser-based CLI web browser.

-This README is much less frequently updated than the code.
+This README is much less frequently updated than the code and is probably slightly out-of-date.
 Please see the code or run "help" in the browser CLI for more up-to-date information.

 If you host this on your server, code runs an update check when it starts and lets you know if this repo has been updated.